simplifi/tech_services_test/README.md

 * Open that same file in your text editor and fix the link so that it goes to google the way its supposed to.

 ### Iframe
 * Open the file iframe_ad.html in a web browser.
-It should be showing an ad.
+It should display an ad, but it's currently broken.
 * Open it in a text editor.
 You'll notice it uses the html "iframe" tag.
-* Fix the iframe so that the an ad displays.
+* Fix the iframe so that the ad displays.

 ### Grep
 * Grep is a linux/unix command that lets you search text from a terminal.
 As an example, open the mac terminal and type in the following command: